pranlawate/avc-parser/docs/CLI_REFERENCE.md

 This document provides comprehensive reference information for using the SELinux AVC Denial Analyzer from the command line.

+> **🎯 Production Ready v1.6.0**: Clean modular architecture with 28% code reduction, comprehensive testing, and ROI-optimized development roadmap.
+Tool includes advanced filtering, professional report formats, and policy investigation integration.

-> **🎯 New Advanced Filtering**: The tool now includes powerful time range and SELinux context filtering capabilities for sophisticated forensic analysis.
+> **🔧 Advanced Filtering**: The tool includes powerful time range and SELinux context filtering capabilities for sophisticated forensic analysis.
 See the [Advanced Filtering Examples](#advanced-filtering-examples) section for detailed usage patterns.

 ## 📋 **Command Line Options**